 Equally fascinating to me was the changes that the Becker family has seen over the generations of brides they serve.
 Decades ago, the girls who came to pick out dresses felt deep gratitude toward their parents for buying them a new dress, no matter how plain.
 Today, they see lots of bride-zillas, who are determined that everything must be perfect and, if it is not, that it’s time to throw a fit.
 They see women getting married after having a few children out of wedlock (something they would have almost never have seen fifty years ago) or women getting married for the third and fourth times.
 They figure out how to fit dresses for pregnant brides.
 They deal with the knowledge that some of these brides will try on dresses, using up hours of saleswomens’ time, only to go home and order the dress off the Internet to save fifty bucks.

 And they also feel the pressure of running a store that takes up such an incredible amount of time, at the cost of time with their own families.
 They see other bridal stores folding and fight to keep theirs from being another casualty.
 And they carry the weight of knowing that their store almost single-handedly keeps the town afloat, with the steady stream of brides, their mothers, and the bridal parties who come to buy dresses and stay to eat, buy gas, and shop elsewhere.

-There are so many people in this book and so many different angles to the story, and yet it’s a very cohesive book.
+There are so many people in The Magic Room and so many different angles to the story, and yet it’s a very cohesive book.
 I didn’t have trouble keeping the brides or the Becker family members straight and I didn’t feel like there wasn’t enough backstory on anyone (or, conversely, that there was too much information about something I didn’t care about).
 This was just fascinating, fun non-fiction.